cylc/cylc-flow/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Contains logically grouped changes (else tidy your branch by rebase).
 - [ ] Does not contain off-topic changes (use other PRs for other changes).
 - [ ] Applied any dependency changes to both `setup.cfg` and `conda-environment.yml`.
-- [ ] Tests are included if required.
+- [ ] Tests are included (or explain why tests are not needed).
-- [ ] Changelog is included if required.
+- [ ] `CHANGES.md` entry included if this is a significant change
 - [ ] [Cylc-Doc](https://github.com/cylc/cylc-doc) pull request opened if required at cylc/cylc-doc/pull/XXXX.
-- [ ] [if bugfix] PRs raised to both master and the relevant bugfix branch.
+- [ ] If this is a bug fix, PRs raised to both master and the relevant maintenance branch.